aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtloadoptions/_index.md

 | --- | --- | --- |
 | value | int | A document direction.
 The value must be one of [DocumentDirection](../../com.aspose.words/documentdirection) constants. |

-### setEncoding(Charset value) {#setEncoding-java.nio.charset.Charset-}
+### setEncoding(Charset value) {#setEncoding-java.nio.charset.Charset}
 ```
 public void setEncoding(Charset value)
 ```

 Sets the encoding that will be used to load an HTML, TXT, or CHM document if the encoding is not specified inside the document.
-Can be null.
-Default is null.
+Can be  null .
+Default is  null .

 This property is used only when loading HTML, TXT, or CHM documents.